 There are several great food options nearby as the park is on the outskirts of Merrill, a town of just under 10,000 people.
 If you are looking for breakfast or coffee I recommend First Street Coffee.
 For lunch there is a great drive through only old fashion burger place called Chips Hamburgers.
 It has been around forever for good reason.

 For dinner and drinks there are lots of options.
 Sawmill is the local brewery which is housed in, you guessed it, an old sawmill.
 The serve frozen pizzas made from a local farm and they often host food trucks.
 If you prefer wine, try Sutton’s wine bar, they offer tapas and light plates as well.
 If you are up to a bar atmosphere with great food and a large selection of drinks, try The Beacon.
-I have not been to Casa-Amigas Mexican Restaurant but the ratings are good.
-It is also RIGHT NEXT to the entrance to the park
+For Mexican, go to Casa-Amigas Mexican Restaurant.
+It is also RIGHT NEXT to the entrance to the park.

 By far one of my favorite things to do in Merrill is go to Helen’s Hilltop Orchard.
 They are mostly open only in the fall but they have delicious apples, an onsite bakery, and an AMAZING farm themed playground for the kiddos.
 They have a beautiful sunflower field in season as well.
 Another seasonal favorite is Engleberry Farm for strawberries.
 Store bought strawberries just cannot compare.